sivy/monkinetic-2020-content/posts/2002-07-06-cradle-will-rock.md

-Slug: cradle-will-rock
+date: 2002-07-06
-Date: 2002-07-06
+slug: cradle-will-rock
-Title: Cradle Will Rock
+title: Cradle Will Rock
-layout: post
+---

-Jodi and I are watching an all-star cast in <a href="http://us.imdb.com/Title?0150216">Cradle Will Rock</a>.
+Jodi and I are watching an all-star cast in [Cradle Will Rock](http://us.imdb.com/Title?0150216).